-Reminding people of the value you offer and what your brand is all about, so that when leads and opportunities come their way, they’ll think of you and hopefully connect you with that opportunity.
+Remind people of the value you offer and what your brand is all about.
+When leads and opportunities come their way, they’ll think of you and hopefully connect you with that opportunity.

-These LinkedIn publishing opportunities are a gentle way to stay top-of-mind, as opposed to reaching out to people one-on-one and networking with them . . . things you need to be doing too, but which introverts and others may have a difficult time doing.
+These LinkedIn publishing opportunities are a gentle way to stay top-of-mind, as opposed to reaching out to people one-on-one and networking with them.
+These are things you need to be doing too, but which introverts and others may have a difficult time doing.

-Here are 2 typical mistakes I see people making on LinkedIn, and 2 issues they don’t always know how to deal with.
+Here are first 2 typical mistakes I see people making on LinkedIn, and then 2 issues they don’t always know how to deal with.
 You’ll find links to more information about each one: